Netflix/metaflow-docs/docs/r/getting-started/tutorials/season-1-the-local-experience/episode02.md

 1. Ingests a CSV into a data frame.
 2. Fan-out over genre using Metaflow foreach.
 3. Compute median and mean for each genre.
-4. Save a data frame of genre specific statistics.
+4. Save a data frame of genre-specific statistics.

 ```r
 library(metaflow)